viniciosanacleto/Porto/README.md

 *(example: in Laravel PHP you can place them in the `app/` directory or create an `src/` directory on the root)*

-The high-level code (Application Business Logic), should be written in the Container Layer.
-While the low-level code will live in the Ship Layer.
+The high-level code (Application Business Logic), should be placed in the Container Layer.
+While the mid-level code should be placed in the Ship Layer.

-The Containers (high-level code) relies *indirectly* on the Ship (low-level code) to function.
+The Containers (high-level code) relies *indirectly* on the Ship (low-level code) to function, through the Ship layer (mid-level code).
 But not the opposite.

 <a id="Layers-Diagram"></a>